[This post was originally written for and published at bearfoottheory.com]

 Do you hike in the rain?
 What other tips for hiking in the rain would you give fairweather hikers to convince them to be all-weather hikers?

 Want more hiking tips?
-Check out my other posts:
+Read next: